|"THE CHURCH" (AND HOW IT CHANGED DURING THE ACTS)|

 The word "ekklesia" simply means any "gathering of people" with no particular doctrine or agenda in mind.
 Thus we have it describing

-It may be noted that some translators use the word "church" to translate "ekklesia" when it refers to a spiritual gathering, but use a different English word when it refers to a non-spiritual gathering.
+It is regrettable that some translators use the word "church" to translate "ekklesia" when it refers to a spiritual gathering, but use a different English word when it refers to a non-spiritual gathering.
 That's too bad, because it tends to confuse us.
 It is the same word "ekklesia" in the Greek.
 That practice perpetuates the erroneous notion that whenever we see the word "church" in our Bibles it must mean "the Body of Christ" (the specific "church" or "gathering" that has its ultimate blessing in the heavenly places in Christ).

 The word "ekklesia" simply means a "gathering of people", ANY gathering of people, with no particular agenda, doctrine, or sectarian identity inherent in its meaning.